skysqlinc/skysql-docs/docs/config/Mariadb-Server-with-Replica(s).md

-For cloud databases with the Enterprise Server With Replica(s) topology, Configuration Manager can be used to configure MariaDB Enterprise Server behavior and MariaDB MaxScale behavior.
+For cloud databases with the Enterprise Server With Replica(s) topology, Configuration Manager can be used to configure MariaDB Server behavior and MariaDB MaxScale behavior.

-The following Configuration Manager parameters are used to configure MariaDB Enterprise Server behavior:
+The following Configuration Manager parameters are used to configure MariaDB Server behavior:

 | Name | Default Value |
 |------|---------------|